Walthamstow Stadium: Pre-war history

 Limes' in Sewardstone Road not far from Epping Forest.
 Walthamstow were unusual in the fact that they hired several female trainers at the time; a practice attributed to the influence of Frances Chandler (the wife of William's son Charles).
 Frances was a leading greyhound owner in the industry.
-Female trainers employed during the period mentioned included Mrs F Deathbridge, Meg Fairbrass, Miss J Griffiths and Mrs B Lark.
+Female trainers employed during the period mentioned included Mrs F Deathbridge, Meg Fairbrass, Miss J Griffiths and Miss B Lark.
 Wartime champion greyhound Ballynennan Moon won the Stewards Cup and broke the track record in 1942.

 Late 1940s

 As the war ended the stadium hosted Winston Churchill as he addressed 20,000 people when canvassing support for re-election.
 A major event called the Grand Prix was inaugurated in 1945 and later became a classic race.
 Towards the end of 1946 William 'Billy' Chandler died leaving equal shares of the business to his children.
 Charles became the new Managing Director, Victor snr (whose son is Victor Chandler) and Jack were concentrating on their bookmaking businesses and Ronnie was training greyhounds in Ireland.

 The industry and Walthamstow experienced an extraordinary boom in business with tote turnover in excess of £7 million in 1946.

 In 1948 the track had their first English Greyhound Derby finalist in Doughery Boy and two more female trainers Noreen Collin and Miss K Sanderson joined in 1950.
 Joe Coral (founder of Coral Empire) stood as a track bookmaker before branching into betting offices in the sixties.
 In 1952 the neon lighting greyhound sign was added to commemorate the 1952 Coronation, the same year the land which housed the Salisbury Hall Manor House (once owned by Henry VIII) was purchased by Chandler, demolished and used as the car park for the stadium.